A unified approach to structural limits, and limits of graphs with bounded tree-depth: Combining Fragments

-When a sequence of graphs is elementarily convergent to an ultra-homogeneous graph (i.e. to a complete theory with quantifier elimination), we shall prove that ${\rm FO}$-convergence reduces to ${\rm QF}$-convergence.
-This later mode of convergence is of particular interest as it is equivalent to L-convergence.
+When a sequence of graphs is elementarily convergent to an ultra-homogeneous graph (i.e.\ to a complete theory with quantifier elimination), we shall prove that ${\rm FO}$-convergence reduces to ${\rm QF}$-convergence.
+This later mode of convergence is of particular interest as it is equivalent to {\rm L}-convergence.